quii/learn-go-with-tests/README.md

 * [Introduction to acceptance tests](intro-to-acceptance-tests.md) - Learn how to write acceptance tests for your code, with a real-world example for gracefully shutting down a HTTP server
 * [Scaling acceptance tests](scaling-acceptance-tests.md) - Learn techniques to manage the complexity of writing acceptance tests for non-trivial systems.
+* [Working without mocks, stubs and spies](working-without-mocks.md) - Learn about how to use fakes and contracts to create more realistic and maintainable tests.

 ### Questions and answers